tournament-js/autonomy/README.md

 Read the read the [API](https://github.com/clux/autonomy/blob/master/api.md).

-In most cases the [operators](https://github.com/clux/operators) module provides some must have additions to autonomy.
-It's referenced once above as `op`, and you can just do `$.extend($, require('operators'))` to import all the helpers onto autonomy's object.
+In most cases the [operators](https://github.com/clux/operators) module provides some almost must have additions to autonomy.
+You can just do `$.extend($, require('operators'))` to import all the helpers onto autonomy's object.

 *This modules makes up the core part of the larger utility library*: [interlude](https://github.com/clux/interlude).
 If you find yourself extending with `operators` or `subset` a lot, you should use `interlude` instead (there's also more documentation included there).